 The French groups have a very strong expertise being present in T2K since the beginning and having large contributions to the construction and maintenance of the near detectors and important responsabilities at analysis level.
 This vibrant community is distributed among IRFU, LLR and LPNHE laboratories.
-The approval of the HK experiment by the Japanese government (MEXT) will can potentially allow the French groups to enlarge and attract other French groups to the experiment thanks to the synergies mentioned above.
+The approval of the HK experiment by the Japanese government (MEXT) can potentially allow the French groups to enlarge thanks to the synergies mentioned above.